l-michalik/MICHALIK/Retrieval-Augmented-Generation/README.md

 - [03] Streams AI response based on best-matched document.
 - [04] FAISS vector index for retrieval
 - [05] Seamless integration of Weaviate vector store with HuggingFace for end-to-end document QA.
+- [06] Local document loading, embedding, indexing, and querying using LlamaIndex and Mistral LLM

 ---